-- The lease of the factory is for a term of ten years, and therefore the remaining balance of approximately HK\$6.3 million is expected to be fully utilised by the year 2028 to 2029. - 2.
-For the year ended 31 December 2019, the ongoing China-US trade dispute has led to instability to the global economy and had a negative impact on the PC industry.
-Furthermore, the novel coronavirus outbreak during the beginning of 2020 had caused further disturbance to the Group's expansion plan.
-Given such uncertain economic factors, the Company has postponed the establishment of the cleanroom as part the of Group's expansion plan to the end of 2021. - 3.
+- 1. The lease of the factory is for a term of ten years, and therefore the remaining balance of approximately HK\$5.6 million is expected to be fully utilised by the year 2028 to 2029. - 2.
 As at the date of this report, the Group has entered into contracts for the acquisition of additional production facilities and machineries and for enhancing the automation in the Group's manufacturing process.
-It is expected that the remaining balance of the consideration for the said capital expenditures will be settled before the end of 2020.
+It is expected that the remaining balance of the consideration for the said capital expenditures will be settled before the end of 2021.